gphotosuploader/gphotos-uploader-cli/docs/configuration.md

 > The application will follow any symlink it finds, it does not terminate if there are any non-terminating loops in the file structure.

 ### Album

-It controls how uploaded files will be organized into albums in Google Photos.
+The `Album` parameter controls how uploaded files will be organized into albums in Google Photos.
+If omitted, files will be uploaded directly to Google Photos without being placed in an album.

 Given the local tree of folders and files: